-From parties at home to scary movie nights, here are some creative ways to celebrate Halloween this year.
+From parties at home to scary movie nights, get creative with your Halloween celebrations this year.

-“At Halloween, most kids just want to wear their costumes and get candy,” says Dr. Dana Smith, a pediatrician at Geisinger's Lock Haven clinic.
-“There are plenty of ways for them to do that this year without feeling like they’re missing out if they don’t go door-to-door.”
+“At Halloween, most kids just want to wear their costumes and get candy,” says Dr. Dana Smith, a pediatrician at Geisinger’s Lock Haven clinic.
+“There are plenty of ways for them to do that without feeling like they’re missing out if they don’t go door-to-door.”

-Being home with your family can be a source of inspiration this Halloween.
-Ask children for suggestions on decoration themes and ways to celebrate.
+Being home with your family can be a source of inspiration again this Halloween.
+Ask family members for suggestions on decorating themes and ways to celebrate.
 Browse the web for inexpensive décor.
 Then turn to local farm stands for things like pumpkins and corn stalks to set the perfect scene.

-Here are 6 alternative ways to celebrate Halloween this year:
+Here are 6 alternative ways to celebrate the season of scares this year:

 2. Throw a party at home

-Due to social distancing restrictions surrounding the coronavirus pandemic, most of us will be staying away from large get-togethers.
+Social distancing is still a good idea, and you may again avoid big get-togethers this fall.
 But you can still have a small gathering with your immediate loved ones.
 “Hosting a small Halloween party at home is a great way to enjoy the season together safely,” says Dr. Smith.

 3. Host a Halloween candy hunt